LPG Boiler to Heat Pump UK (2026 Guide)

 Running Costs: LPG vs Heat Pump

-This is one of the main reasons many homeowners switch.
+Running cost is one of the main reasons many homeowners consider switching from LPG to a heat pump.

-LPG is usually significantly more expensive per kWh than mains gas, which means a well-installed heat pump can sometimes compete more favourably on running costs.
+LPG is usually significantly more expensive than mains gas, which means a well-installed heat pump can sometimes compete more favourably on running costs.

 | Heating System | Typical Running Cost Position | Notes |